 The Riverside Police Department currently employs 18 full-time officers and one part-time records clerk.
-The full-time officers include the Chief of Police, Captain, Lieutenant, two Sergeants, twelve Patrolman, one School Resource Officer and one Class II Officer.
+The full-time officers include the Chief of Police, two Lieutenants, three Sergeants, two Detectives, nine Patrolman, one School Resource Officer and one Class II Officer.

 The Department boasts an “open door” policy to listen to and address citizens’ concerns.
 Our vision includes a willingness to continually examine and modify policies and procedures.
 We value mutual trust, open and honest communication.